burstack/skyfarms/README.md

 > +Deployment to the live server will be executed by one of out team members.

+## Rewards

+> +How do I get the money?
+Our award fund are based off of donations and merchandise sales.
+They are fixed for now but change and grow in the future.
+If we add your code into ours, you are a winner, and will be informed immediately.. and love and fame shall follow.
+You can receive the fund via PayPal, or Zell.

 ## FAQ

 > +Got stuck?
 Need support?
 Or just wanna hang out and have fun, check out SkyFarms social channels for developers.